tudelft/fastPyDroneSim/README.md

 ### CUDA

 Cuda can be a hassle to install.
-For Ubuntu 22.04 on my machine, the following worked, but there may be easier ways with different combinations of versions.
+For Ubuntu 22.04 on my machine, the following worked, but there may be (must be!) easier ways, perhaps with a different version.

-Supported for Ubuntu 22.04.

 - Delete all current nvidia things `sudo apt purge "nvidia-*" "libnvidia-*" "cuda-*" "linux-modules-nvidia-*"`
 - `sudo apt autoremove`